docker-archive/dcus-hol-2017/docker-enterprise/README.md

 - Remaining nodes as UCP Worker nodes

-## <a name="Task 1"></a>Installing UCP
+## <a name="Task 1"></a>Task 1: Installing UCP
 The following task will guide you through how to create a UCP cluster on your hosts.

 ### <a name="Task 1a"></a>Installing the UCP Manager

 1. Log in to one of your hosts.
+The first host that we log on to will be your UCP controller.

 ```
 $ ssh -i <indentity file> ubuntu@<ducp-0 public ip>
 ```

 2. Check to make sure you are running the correct Docker version.
-At a minimum you should be running `17.03.x EE`
+At a minimum you should be running `17.03 EE`

 ```
 $ docker version